alessdelo/mvctemplate5/README.md

 2) app import routes and defines the general routes

 # mvctemplate4
-1)implements CRUD (Create, Read, Update, Delete) operations in mongoose Schemas into controllers files
+1) implements CRUD (Create, Read, Update, Delete) operations in mongoose Schemas into controllers files
 2) basicsettings of ejs views folder for web page rendering
 3) implementation of bootstrap into views pages